-This device is designed, intended, and distributed for single use only.
-Do not re-sterilize or reuse this device.
+This device is designed, intended, and distributed for SINGLE USE ONLY.
+DO NOT RE-STERILIZE OR REUSE this device.
 There are no data to support the sterility, nonpyrogenicity, and functionality of the device after reprocessing.
+Such action could lead to illness or an adverse event as the device may not function as originally intended.

-Cleaning and resterilization will damage the integrity of the latex balloon.
+Cleaning and resterilization will damage the integrity of the balloon.
 Damage may not be obvious during routine inspection.